ElektraInitiative/libelektra/doc/tutorials/odbc-backend.md

 - **\<data source name\>:** The name of the data source as defined in `/etc/unixODBC/odbc.ini`.
 - **\<user name\>:** The name of the user that should be used for connecting to the data source.
-  - If your data source doesn't need a username or you have defined a username in the `odbc.ini` file, you can just pass an empty string `""` here.
+  - If your data source doesn't need a username, or you have defined a username in the `odbc.ini` file, you can just pass an empty string `""` here.
 - **\<password\>:** The password that should be used to connect to the data source.
   - As with the username, you can pass `""` if no password is needed or the password is already set in the `odbc.ini` file.
 - **\<table name\>:** The name of the table where the key-names and -values are stored.